fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 });
 ```

 In Java the code executes line by line and stops to wait for the HTTP request, which means waiting for the command _request.get(...)_ to finish.
-The data returned by the command, the notes, are then stored in a variable and we start manipulation the data in the as we want.
+The data returned by the command, the notes, are then stored in a variable and we start manipulating the data as we want.

 On the other hand Javascript engines, or runtime environments, follow the [asynchronous model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), behind which is a principle, according to which all [IO-operations](https://en.wikipedia.org/wiki/Input/output) (with some exceptions) are executed as non-blocking, meaning not waiting and immediately resuming code execution.